 Ministry of Finance operates in a decentralized modus operandi with a number of divisions and sections undertaking several responsibilities.

-Resource Mobilization Section is responsible for mobilizing resources for development projects prioritized by the government for grant or loan financing; and review progress of externally funded projects.
-Coordination of missions to Maldives related to project work, attend meetings and also make necessary arrangements for participation of government officials in annual meetings of the international financial institutions are also key functions assigned to this section.
+Resource Mobilization division is responsible for mobilizing resources for development projects prioritized by the government for grant or loan financing; and review progress of externally funded projects.
+Coordination of missions to Maldives related to project work, attend meetings and also make necessary arrangements for participation of government officials in annual meetings of the international financial institutions are also key functions assigned to this division.

-Corporate Affairs Division performs a variety of supportive functions to achieve the organizational goals and ensure smooth running of the Ministry.
+Corporate Affairs departmentperforms a variety of supportive functions to achieve the organizational goals and ensure smooth running of the Ministry.
 It consists of 6 sections as stated below.

 Executive Secretariat Section is accountable to all affairs of the Minister and other political appointees of the Ministry and provide relevant assistance to those officials.